Why join the lab?

 Undergraduate and Master's Students

-We currently don't have openings for Brandeis Undergraduate or Master's students.
-However, if you are interested in potential future research opportunities to gain first-hand lab experience, please get in touch via email.
-Techniques range from behavioral training and activity recordings using electrophysiology and imaging to histology, computational modeling, and data analysis.
+We currently don't have an opening for an undergraduate or Master's student.
+If you are interested in a potential future opportunity to gain first-hand lab experience, please feel free to reach out to me by email.
+Techniques range from behavioral training and activity recordings using electrophysiology and imaging to histology, computational modeling, and data analysis

 Ph.D.
 Students

-In addition, we are always seeking motivated postdoctoral candidates with an interest in experimental and/or computational neuroscience.
-Experimental and/or theoretical projects are available.
 Applicants with backgrounds in neuroscience, engineering, computer science, physics, biology, psychology, or other related fields are welcome.
-We are especially interested in candidates who have some experience or who are interested in one or more of the following areas: electrophysiology, microscopy, Ca2+ imaging, and computational modeling of physiology data.
+We are especially interested in candidates who have some experience or who are interested in one or more of the following areas: electrophysiology, microscopy, calcium imaging, and computational modeling of physiology data.